Hard to answer questions due to hidden electrical wiring problems likely requires scheduling service call with a Licensed Electrician

-How to replace a light fixture in older home with the light fixture attached to the medicine cabinet?
+How do i replace a light fixture in older home that had the light fixture attached to the medicine cabinet?

-Electric dimmer switch is off and tester reads no power at switch, breaker is tripped but some lights on same circuit are still on?
+My electric dimmer switch is out and my tester reads no power at switch, breaker tripped off but other lights on same circuit are still on?

 Whats the minimum size conduit needed when feeding 120/220v 100amp sub-panel in your garage?